 Food in San Pedro

-Cooking will save a lot of money so try to find a place with a kitchen.
+Cooking will save a lot of money, try to find a hotel/hostel with a kitchen.
 There are no supermarkets in San Pedro, only small shops where you can buy pretty much everything you need for cooking.
 Prices in shops for the same things are different don’t be lazy and shop around a bit to find the best.
-We bought most of the stuff in SYS minimarket at calle (street) Caracoles.
-Average for food we spent about CLP 3000/$4,4 per day for both.
-The only one thing that is cheaper in Chili than in other South American countries is wine.
-For a bottle of Cabernet we paid about CLP 1800/$2,5.
+We bought most of the stuff in SYS minimarket at Calle (street) Caracoles.